Yannekeee/macro-mod-config-tekkit/README.md

 Put these files (except readme) in your macros folder Example path: C:\Users\Yannekeee\AppData\Roaming\.technic\modpacks\tekkit\mods\macros

+To download all the files click on "Code" and then select "Download ZIP"

 Put a macro on any available key that runs "$$m" this will open a list of all the files in your macros folder, select the correct file, select the right player (shows list of online players or manually type it into the chat area)